College ROI Calculator

 Trade school path

-Disclaimer: Results are estimates based on the inputs provided and should not be used as the sole basis for education or financial decisions.
+Disclaimer: This calculator is for educational and informational purposes only.
+Results are estimates based on the inputs you provide and should not be used as the sole basis for education or financial decisions.
 Actual earnings vary significantly by institution, location, employer, individual performance, and economic conditions.
 Opportunity cost assumes continuous employment without a degree.
 Loan calculations assume standard amortization.
-This calculator does not constitute financial or educational advice.
+Always consult a qualified professional for decisions involving investments, taxes, or financial planning.